kuzzleio/sdk-javascript/doc/7/core-classes/batch-controller/introduction/index.md

 This class is an overload of the document controller and can be switched "as-is" in your code.

-It allows to group API action by batches to significantly increase performances.
+It allows to group API actions into batches to significantly increase performances.

 The following methods will be executed by batch using m* actions: